Mylo90/AirSenseCO2/README.md

 7.	**Real-time Alerts**: Add notifications for abnormal CO2 levels or temperature spikes during exercise to prevent health risks.

-8.	**Cross-Platform Syncing**: Allow synchronization with fitness apps like Apple Health or Google Fit to aggregate data with other workout metrics.
+8.	**Cross-Platform Syncing**:Allow synchronization with fitness apps like Apple Health or Google Fit to aggregate data with other workout metrics.

 ## Contributors
 <p align="left">